arcane-finance-defi/aleo-wallet-adapters/README.md

 This library allows you to simply import wallet adapters and conveniently integrate them into your project.

+The major part of the code is largely based on a great job done by [Aleo Name Service](https://github.com/S-T-Soft/aleo-name-service/) team

 ## Quick Setup (using React UI)